 MSc in Social ResearchApply Now

-- have strong quantitative skills to undertake data analysis; and
+- Have strong quantitative skills to undertake data analysis

 The University of Edinburgh is the hub for a Scotland-wide Doctoral Training Centre which is funded and accredited by the Economic and Social Research Council (ESRC).
 This provides world-class postgraduate research and training in the social sciences across a wide range of disciplines, known as 'pathways'.
 The Scottish DTC offers, on average, 65 fully-funded ESRC studentships available for (UK and EU) students commencing their postgraduate studies each year.
 The MSc Social Research Methods is accredited for ESRC funding as part of a four-year award (see here).